Bishnu Prasad Rabha

-Bishnu Prasad Rabha was an cultural figure from Assam, known for his contributions in the fields of music, dance, painting, literature as well as political activism.
+Bishnu Prasad Rabha (1909–1969) was an Indian cultural figure from Assam, known for his contributions in the fields of music, dance, painting, literature as well as political activism.
 As an advocate of people's cultural movement, he drew heavily from different genres of classical and folk cultural traditions.
-Considered a doyen of the Culture of Assam, the Assamese people affectionately call him Kalaguru (meaning: "the master of the arts").
+Considered a doyen of the culture of Assam, the people of Assam affectionately call him Kalaguru (meaning: "the master of the arts").
 He is also called by Marxists as Sainik Silpi (sainik "soldier", silpi "artist") for his active participation in the armed struggle, led by the Revolutionary Communist Party of India (RCPI).

-Early life
+Life and background

-Bishnu Prasad Rabha was born in Dacca, Bengal Presidency, British India on 31 January 1909.
-His mother's name was Gethi Mech and father's name was Raibahadur Gopal Chandra Mushahary, who was working as a police under British regime.
-He was born to a Bodo family, but since he was raised by a Rabha family, he adopted 'Rabha' surname.
+Bishnu Prasad Rabha was born in Dacca, Bengal Presidency, British India on 31 January 1909 to Gethi Mech and Raibahadur Gopal Chandra Rabha, who was a police employee in the British regime.
+He was born to a Bodo family, but since he was raised by a Rabha family, he adopted 'Rabha' as his surname.
 Bishnu Rabha attended Tezpur Government High School and later went to Calcutta for higher education.
-He completed his ISC exam from St. Paul's Cathedral Mission College and joined the Ripon College (now Surendranath College) at the University of Calcutta for a BSc degree.
+He completed his BSC exam from St. Paul's Cathedral Mission College and joined the Ripon College (now Surendranath College) at the University of Calcutta for a BSc degree.

 From an early stage, he played an active role in the struggle for Indian Independence.
 He came to be influenced by left wing ideas and came closer to the Communist Party of India.
-However, when Germany attacked Soviet Union during second world war and the Indian communists decided to work with the British government, a section of the party favored a different approach – to oppose British imperialism and European fascism simultaneously.
+However, when Germany attacked Soviet Union during second world war and the Indian communists decided to work with the British government, a section of the party favoured a different approach – to oppose British imperialism and European fascism simultaneously.
 So, a split happened in the communist party and in 1945 he finally joined the Revolutionary Communist Party of India (RCPI).
 In 1951, after the death of Jyoti Prasad Agarwala, he became the president of the Assam branch of Indian People's Theatre Association (IPTA).

-His work Bano Kobang portrays the life worlds of various indigenous Assamese communities of Assam.
-His other works include Missing Coneng, Sonpahi, Axomiya Kristir Hamuh Abhakh, and Atit Axom.
+His work Bane' Ke'bang portrays the life worlds of various indigenous Assamese communities of Assam.
+His other works include Mising Koneng, Sonpahi, Axomiya Kristir Hamuh Abhakh, and Atit Axom.
 His interest for the upliftment and liberation of the weaker sections of society is visible in his works.
 Rabha was an eminent freedom fighter.
 His meaning of freedom however is not simply freedom from British rule.
 But it meant freedom from capitalism, freedom from wage-slavery, freedom from poverty and all social evils.
 In his own words, "I am fighting for a revolution from the realm of necessity to the realm of freedom".
 He dedicated his entire life for this freedom movement.